-Applications for the 2023 ARC EoE Fellowship cohort are now closed.
+Applications for the 2024 ARC East of England Fellowship are now closed

-The ARC Fellowship is aimed at clinicians, health & social care practitioners, voluntary sector staff and NHS managers across the East of England.
-It is for those who would like to work at the interface of research and practice; develop an understanding of the research environment; and develop skills in research methodology, service redesign, change management and implementing evidence-based improvements into practice.
+The ARC Fellowship is aimed at clinicians, health & social care practitioners, voluntary sector staff and managers in health and social care services across the East of England.
+It is for those who would like to work at the interface of research and practice, develop an understanding of the research environment, and develop skills in research methodology, service redesign, change management and implementing evidence-based improvements into practice.

 ARC Research and Implementation Fellowships